-Today at this Mass we mark the beginning of a new chapter in the life of St. Thomas the Apostle Parish and St. Mary of the Assumption Parish with the Installation of your new Pastor.
-I am very pleased that Father Dean Probst has accepted the call to serve as the local shepherd of the Catholic community of faith here at St. Thomas the Apostle Parish in Newton and St. Mary of the Assumption Parish in Sainte Marie.
-I am deeply grateful to you, Father Probst, for your dedicated ministry as Pastor of St. Jude Parish in Rochester for the past ten years, as well as for your conscientious service that you have provided and will continue to provide as a Judge in our Diocesan Tribunal and as my Liaison for Priests.
-At the same time, I am deeply grateful to Father Allen Kemme for his years of dedicated service as your Pastor here for the past ten years.
-We wish him well in his new ministry as Pastor of Little Flower Parish in Springfield.
+Today at this Mass we mark the beginning of a new chapter in the life of Holy Family and Saint Agnes Parishes with the Installation of your new Pastor.
+I am very pleased that Father Willenborg has accepted the call to serve as the local shepherd of the Catholic communities of faith here at Holy Family in Litchfield and at Saint Agnes in Hillsboro.
+I am deeply grateful to you, Father Willenborg, for the way you have faithfully served the people of our diocese since your ordination to the priesthood, in particular for the past eight years as pastor of Saint Louis Parish in Nokomis.
+At the same time, I also wish to express my deep appreciation to Father James Neuman, for his dedicated ministry as Pastor of Holy Family and Saint Agnes for the past sixteen years, as well as Dean of the Litchfield Deanery for the past seven years.

-Father Probst will serve you as pastor in this Third Millennium of Christianity, so I think it is fitting to call to mind a theme suggested by our late Holy Father, the Great Pope Saint John Paul II, in his Apostolic Letter,

-NOVO MILLENNIO INEUNTE, "On entering the New Millennium," which I quote as follows (nos.
+Father Willenborg will now serve you as pastor in this Third Millennium of Christianity, so I think it is fitting to call to mind a theme suggested by our late Holy Father, the Great Pope Saint John Paul II, in his Apostolic Letter, NOVO MILLENNIO INEUNTE, "On entering the New Millennium," which I quote as follows (nos.
 30-31): "First of all, I have no hesitation in saying that all pastoral initiatives must be set in relation to holiness."
 We grow in holiness by following Jesus as His disciples.
 Closely related to the notion of discipleship is the concept of stewardship.
-In the First Letter of St. Peter, he writes of stewardship in these words: "As each one has received a gift, use it to serve one another as good stewards of God's varied grace" (1 Peter 4:10).
+In the First Letter of St. Peter, he writes of stewardship in these words: "As each one has received a gift, use it to serve one another as good stewards of God's varied grace."2

-Last September, I published my second pastoral letter, called, Ars Crescendi in Dei Gratia, Latin for "The Art of Growing in God's Grace."
+In the Fall of 2015, I published my second pastoral letter, entitled, Ars Crescendi in Dei Gratia, Latin for "The Art of Growing in God's Grace."
 In it, I wrote, "The art of growing in God's grace is the key to growth in the Church.
 Building a culture of growth in the Church starts with inviting people to experience the love of Jesus Christ."

-Over the past couple of years leading up to the publication of my pastoral letter last Fall, I have given much thought to how it is that we can begin a process of strategic planning for growth in the Church here in our diocese.
+Over the course of the years years leading up to the publication of my pastoral letter, I gave much thought to how we could, as a diocese, begin a process of strategic planning for growth in the Church.
 The growth envisioned is far more than just a quantitative increase in the number of people or the amount of money available to our parishes and the diocese.
 It is also essential to ensure that we give significant attention to the qualitative growth that will guarantee sustainability for generations that follow.
 In my pastoral letter, I said that we must do four things to build a vibrant community of saints:

-- 1. Invite people to join us in prayer, especially Sunday Mass (hospitality); - 2.
-Study the Bible and learn more about Jesus and our Catholic faith (formation); - 3.
-Provide the sacraments as signs of hope and paths of grace to heaven (prayer); and - 4.
-Serve those in need by practicing charity and justice (service).
+1. Invite people to join us in prayer, especially Sunday Mass (hospitality);

+2. Study the Bible and learn more about Jesus and our Catholic faith (formation);

+3. Provide the sacraments as signs of hope and paths of grace to heaven (prayer); and

+4. Serve those in need by practicing charity and justice (service).